Mamprusi District

 Mamprusi District is a former district council that was located in North East Region, Ghana.

 It was created as an ordinary district assembly in the Northern Region in 1975.
-However on 1988, it was split off into two new district assemblies: East Mamprusi District and West Mamprusi District.
+In 1988 it was split into two new district assemblies: East Mamprusi District and West Mamprusi District.
 The district assembly was located in the northeast part of Northern Region and had Gambaga as its capital town.